nanocryk/spread_macros/README.md

     >two, // calls .into()
     {
         +one, // calls .clone()
-        &three // takes a reference
+        &three, // takes a reference
+        [str::to_lowercase] four,
     } in &foo,
 });
 ```